JulieKlepstad/LiverDevelopment/README.md

 # LiverDevelopment
-Model developed for the paper "Lineage tracing identifies heterogeneous hepatoblast contribution to cell lineages and postembryonic organ growth dynamics" by Iris.
-A. Unterweger, Julie Klepstad, Edouard Hannezo, Pia R. Lundegaard, Ala Trusina and Elke A. Ober
+Model of cell differentiation and proliferation in Zebrafish liver development, created for the paper "Lineage tracing identifies heterogeneous hepatoblast contribution to cell lineages and postembryonic organ growth dynamics" by Iris.
+A. Unterweger, Julie Klepstad, Edouard Hannezo, Pia R. Lundegaard, Ala Trusina and Elke A. Ober.
+BioRxiV: https://doi.org/10.1101/2023.01.18.524321.